moderndatacompany/dataos.info/docs/learn_new/understand_data_products/index.md

 **Interoperable and composable**

 A Data Product is designed to integrate and interact with other Data Products and systems seamlessly.
-It follows standardized protocols and interfaces, enabling interoperability and composability, thus allowing users to combine and leverage multiple data products for comprehensive analysis.
+It follows standardized protocols and interfaces, enabling interoperability and composability, thus allowing users to combine and leverage multiple Data Products for comprehensive analysis.

 **Valuable**